-As part of the Federal Trade Commission’s National Consumer Protection Week, March 10th is proclaimed as National Slam the Scam Day.
+As part of the Federal Trade Commission’s National Consumer Protection Week, March 9th is National Slam the Scam Day.
 This initiative began back in 2020 solely for Social Security scams, but the initiative has now expanded to other government imposter scams.

-The imposters are most often pretending to be the Social Security Administration, Health & Human Services (including Medicare), the IRS, the United States Postal Service, and even the Police or FBI.
+The imposters are most often pretending to be the Social Security Administration, Health & Human Services (including Medicare), the IRS, the US Customs and Border Protection, and the Federal Trade Commission.
 And the most common method of contact is by the phone.

 According to the FTC, there are four tell-tale signs that it is a scam.